sbs20/scanservjs/docs/config.md

 own thing after a scan.
 Furtunately it's possible to override most things you might want to.

-There are three hooks where you can customise behaviour:
+There are various hooks where you can customise behaviour:
 * `afterConfig`: This provides a reference to the config where you can apply your own changes to global settings which include things like:
   * Server port